 One of the reasons why more low to middle income families are in receipt of Housing Benefit is because a higher proportion now live in the private rented sector.
 Figure 43 shows that almost the same proportion of low to middle income households now rent privately (28 per cent) as are mortgagors (33 per cent).
 This is a big change compared to the position two decades ago, when only 11 per cent of low to middle income households rented privately.
-These shifts have had a big impact on living standards.
-The trend over the past two decades is for low to middle income households to be considerably less likely to own their own home and more likely to live in private rented accommodation, with an associated increase in the proportion of their income allocated to housing costs. $^{[37]}$
+These shifts have had a big impact

+Figure 43: Increasingly, low to middle income families rent in the private sector on living standards.
+The trend over the past two decades is for low to middle income households to be considerably less likely to own their own home and more likely to live in private rented accommodation, with an associated increase in the proportion of their income allocated to housing costs.^[40]